 She is set to star in the upcoming horror Emory woods, directed by Angela Zaniboni, shooting in February 2021.

-She has been nominated for a Best Actress award for her lead role of Lucy in Heartsick.
+She has recently been nominated for a Best Actress award for her lead role of Lucy in Heartsick.

 Trained also in musical theater, she co-starred in the Alex Theater production of Marilyn! a new musical, and she was critically acclaimed as Natalia in the Sacred Fools Theater play Inversion.